 Here’s an old aerial view of the map at the corner of Lake Forest Drive and Bake Parkway with the amphitheater still in the frame and the small green marker marking the location of this new park.
 Source: Google Maps

-Location of Los Olivos Community Park and Community Center in Irvine: Exit Interstate 5 at Irvine Center Drive and turn towards the opposite side of the interstate than Irvine Spectrum shopping area.
+How to Get to Los Olivos Community Park and Community Center in Irvine: Exit Interstate 5 at Irvine Center Drive and turn towards the opposite side of the interstate than Irvine Spectrum shopping area.
 You will see big signs for Los Olivos on your right and a Whole Foods shopping center with restaurants on your left.

 It’s a little tricky, because the community is not fully built out and the roads aren’t even on the map yet.
 I passed the first light at Antivo and turned right at the next light which is Encanto – the road dead-ended into a T-intersection and I turned left onto Dana to wind around the back of the construction area which eventually led me to a left on Alfonso and a left into the park.